openalloc/SwiftTabler/README.md

 Configuration options will vary by table type.

+Defaults can vary by platform (macOS, iOS, etc.).
 See the code for the default constants.

 ### List